INFO-4602-5602/project-3-mozilla-project-team-1/Submission/README.md

 **How to run our project:**

-click this like to view our project: http://creative.colorado.edu/~wemi4704/projects/vis/pro3/
+Click this link to view our project: http://creative.colorado.edu/~wemi4704/projects/vis/pro3/